amamory/zynq-ps-hermes-noc/README.md

  - update the scripts to Vitis
  - make the script more generic, for example, board independent
  - support bitstream download and elf download
- - support IP cores in the Vivado project
- - support to Windows (help required !!! :D )
+ - support or test with Windows (help required !!! :D )

 # Credits